I Can't Hear God’s Voice | Learning the Language of the Soul

 The Soul speaks in ways that often conflict with what society deems "normal,” “practical," or algorithmically certain.

-Just like there is a need to overcome the fear of external judgment when sharing our writing, we must also confront the fear of judgment when listening to our deeper instincts.
 The Soul speaks in ways that often conflict with what society deems "normal,” “practical," or algorithmically certain.
 Yet, to ignore it out of fear of judgment is to silence our own authenticity.
 Whether it’s through writing or the language of the Soul, the willingness to be seen is essential.
 Only by embracing our true selves can we grow.

 Learning to Listen with Precision